 Level I - Pricing inputs are unadjusted, quoted prices in active markets for identical assets or liabilities as of the measurement date.
-The types of financial instruments included in this category are publicly-listed equities and securities sold short.
+The types of financial instruments included in this category are publicly-listed equities, securities sold short and certain other derivatives.